 “Organizations must track and monitor all access to cardholder data and related network resources – in stores, regional offices, headquarters and other remote access.”

-Both UserLock and FileAudit offer extensive reporting to help your company show proof of compliance during regulatory audits.
+Both UserLock and FileAudit offer extensive reporting to help your company show proof of compliance during PCI DSS controls and other regulatory audits.

 Having set and implement your access control policy to restrict and manage users access to the network, UserLock continuously monitors all login and session events, and reports on network access in real-time with detailed, graphical dashboards and alerts.
 Authorized users across the network are tracked according to session type (workstations, terminal, interactive, Wi-Fi, VPN) to ensure all the network is protected and visibility achieved.

 Customized reports according to multiple criteria ensures security for auditing and regulatory compliance.
 By centralizing and archiving all file access events occurring on one or several Windows systems, FileAudit ensures an always-available, searchable and secure audit trail is achieved.

 Get PCI DSS Compliant with the Right PCI Control Measures

 A great resource for IT pros to learn more from discussions related to PCI controls is the PCI compliance community on Spiceworks.

 Want to trial UserLock and FileAudit to help your organization improve access security with PCI DSS access control measures?
 Download a fully, functional free, 30-day trial.